AmberElferink/VRshoesDataProcessing/Readme.md

 `direction algorithm (locomotion technique / LT) > subject number > Folder with data.`

 This folder with data often contains `0_TrackerData` (we use this), and extra files, which are not used in our analysis, but provided by the previous Cannovo et al (2021) work based on each task.
 While 0_TrackerData contains all tracker data for postprocessing needs, the folder also contains a file called `rawTrackers`, which is direct position/rotation data from the trackers in Unity, which can be used to directly replay the tracker motion in Unity for that participant via the AnimateTrackers script in Unity.

+### Loading an individual file
+Note, in some files only a single data file is loaded (for example genTrajectory): `df = filterdata.filterFileToDataFrame('UserTestTrackingData/AverageShoes/2/Scenario2_20230404_10371816/0_TrackingData_20230404_10371816.csv')`.
+In that case, you can get the path if you are working in VScode, by navigating to the file you want to load > Right click > Copy Relative path, paste it, and REPLACE \ by /.
+If you don't, it will throw an error not explaining what is wrong!

+### Loading multiple/all files
+This is handled by filterdata.py, and called in allData.py.
+See examples there :)

 ### filterdata.py
 This has functions related to load and process folders or files in UserTestTrackingData to dataframes usable in python.
 It can also calculates extra variables such as dt's (delta times), speed data based on real tracked data, filtered speed data based on if motion is active or not, and more.